Iftu119/IEEE-web-Dev/Readme.md

 # IEEE WIE Web Dev Workshop

-This repo is created as a part of a task in IEEE Web dev workshop, instructed by <br> Mr. Simanta Paul; Instructor, Bohubrihi.
+This repo is created as a part of a task in IEEE Web dev workshop, instructed by <br> Mr. Simanta Paul, Instructor at Bohubrihi.
 <br>
-![Task Image] (Task.png)
+![image]
+(IEEE Web Dev\Task.png)